NKEA06015U Crystallography - MSc

 Crystallography is the main technique by which the three-dimensional structures of molecules are determined.
 One advantage of crystallography is that similar methods can be used to determine the structure of molecules ranging in size from just a few atoms to the size of ribosomal particle (in the MDa range).

 Considerable weight is given to the practical part, in which the students will gain experience in structure determination and the use of structural databases, through laboratory and computer-based practical classes and an individual research-based project.
+Computational methods include specialized software and databases used in the field, increasing the students' digital competences.
 The students will be trained in critical reading of original articles and written presentation of own results on structure determination by X-ray crystallography, in particular through writing of a report on their individual project.

 If you want a general introduction to crystallography, rather than intending to apply what you learn immediately to a project, you may even as an MSc student consider the BSc version of the course (Crystallography-BSc), but please make sure that your study plan allows you to take a BSc course (you may require special permission).